Department Mission Statement

 - instill a strong sense of professional counselor identity in students,

-- help students gain an appreciation of the rich knowledge base in counselor education,
+- help students gain an appreciation of the rich knowledge base in the profession of counseling,

 - develop student expertise in the skills of counseling,

-- aid students to become certified and/or licensed,
+- aid students to become licensed and/or certified,

 - aid students/graduates in their initial job placement,